ntrajic/level-up-rust/shortespath/README.md

-Level Up Rust: Challenge 17
+Level Up Rust: Challenge 16
-We need to decrypt a secret message.
-The message has been encrypted using a Vigenère cipher.
+Given a list of distances between cities, e.g. A -> B 50, B -> C 10, calculate the shortest route between two points, e.g. A and C.

 Testing your solution
 Use cargo test to evaluate yourself:

 $ cargo test
-...

-running 2 tests
-test abc ... ok
-test round_trip ... ok
 ...